datoviz/datoviz/docs/user/visuals.md

 * a description of how the prop is used for rendering.

 !!! note
     The Python API takes care of converting each prop to the correct data type using NumPy `ndarray.astype()`.
 Most props accepting floating-point numbers require single-precision format since this is the optimal format for GPUs.
 The notable exception is the POS prop (position), which requires double-precision data.
-Visky provides an internal CPU-based data transformation system that requires double precision (single-precision would not be acceptable for scientific data handling).
+Datoviz provides an internal CPU-based data transformation system that requires double precision (single-precision would not be acceptable for scientific data handling).
 Also, visuals that implement triangulation require double precision.
-Visky converts the transformed position to single-precision at the last moment before uploading it to the GPU.
+Datoviz converts the transformed position to single-precision at the last moment before uploading it to the GPU.

 ## Batch rendering